Tyreek Johnson

-Tyreek Donte Johnson (born April 26, 1999) is an American professional football defensive lineman for the Edmonton Elks of the Canadian Football League (CFL).
+Tyreek Donte Johnson (born April 26, 1999) is an American former professional football defensive lineman.
 He previously played college football for the South Carolina Gamecocks.
 Johnson also had a stint with the New York Jets of the National Football League (NFL).

 College career

 Tyreek Johnson played college football for the South Carolina Gamecocks from 2018 to 2023.
 He missed his entire first year at South Carolina after tearing his ACL in spring practice.
 In 2019, Johnson played in his first game against Charleston Southern, recording two tackles.
 He then suffered another injury that season, a subluxed kneecap, undergo off-season surgery and miss the entire 2020 season.
 Johnson played in 26 games and started in four for the Gamecocks, finishing with 29 tackles, including 5.5 tackles for loss, 2.5 sacks and one fumble recovery.